gasb150/Tic-Tac-Toe/README.md

-# Ruby Project - Advanced Building BLocks - Enumerables
+# Ruby Project - Tic Tac Toe

-This is the Ruby project #3, from the Microverse's main curriculum and aims to build the classic Tic Tac Toe game for 2 players.
+We built a version of the classic Tic Tac Toe game to be played on the command line.
+Two players can play against each other while the board and the keys for each move/position are displayed on the terminal.

 ## Built With